FIU's Dr. Aileen Marty On Omicron Variant: 'It Looks Like It's Going To Be Very Significantly Virulent And Very Transmissible'

 Marty: “We’ll see.
 That’s the problem is as long as there’s enough human fodder for this virus, it will continue to be able to mutate and cause more problems and even though a very significant portion of humans have been vaccinated, it’s very uneven.
 And if you look at Africa, for example, overall, we have a very low in the entire continent percent vaccinated.
 Actually, South Africa has one of the higher percent vaccinations in Africa.
 But that’s not enough.
 And we’ve detected one in California, there are probably others already here in the United States that we simply haven’t detected.

 Rodriguez: “And this is a sign that this is a global pandemic affecting the entire world.
 We’re all connected.
-Dr. Marty bad, you wanted to add something?”MORE NEWS: Miami Police Department Sees Record Number of Applications In Hours
+Dr. Marty bad, you wanted to add something?”MORE NEWS: COVID-19 Testing Sites In South Florida

 Marty: “Yeah, I think one important thing to talk about is the conference that was held today, internationally agreeing that there’s going to be a global response in the future for these kinds of things and hopefully, get politics out of it and focus on what we need to focus when something is attacking the human race.”